 Facing Las Vegas Commercial DUI charges?
 Call us . . .

-If you have a commercial drivers license and you have been charged with Nevada DUI or any driving under the influence charge, call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free meeting. we will take every measure keep you out of jail and to safeguard your driver's license so you can keep working at your job.
+If you have a commercial drivers license and you have been charged with Nevada DUI or any driving under the influence charge, call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free meeting.
+We will take every measure to keep you out of jail and to safeguard your driver's license so you can keep working at your job.

 To learn about California commercial DUI law, go to our article on California commercial DUI law.